strimzi/strimzi-kafka-operator/packaging/helm-charts/helm3/strimzi-kafka-operator/README.md

 **!!!
 IMPORTANT !!!**

-**This release introduces new API version `v1` to all Strimzi custom resources.**
+**Strimzi 0.49.0 introduced new API version `v1` to all Strimzi custom resources.**
 **Make sure to [upgrade the CRDs](#upgrading-your-clusters) as part of the Strimzi upgrade as well.**
 **The old API versions (`v1alpha1`, `v1beta1`, and `v1beta2`) will continue to be supported until Strimzi 1.0.0 / 0.52.0.**
 **Before upgrading to Strimzi 0.49.0 or newer, make sure that you update your `KafkaUser` resources to [use the `.spec.authorization.acls[]operations` field instead of the deprecated `.spec.authorization.acls[]operation`](https://strimzi.io/docs/operators/0.49.0/deploying.html#con-api-conversion-v1-str).**
-For more details about the migration to the `v1` API and CRD upgrades, see the [documentation](https://strimzi.io/docs/operators/0.49.0/deploying.html#assembly-api-conversion-str).
+For more details about the migration to the `v1` API and CRD upgrades, see the [documentation](https://strimzi.io/docs/operators/0.50.0/deploying.html#assembly-api-conversion-str).

 ## Introduction